 How your content connects within your own site also affects LLM comprehension.
 Strong internal linking and a logical site hierarchy can signal that you have topical authority and a wealth of related information:

 - Maintain a clear hierarchy: Use a sensible site structure (categories, sections) so that even if an AI crawler finds one page, it can easily navigate to your other relevant pages.
 For instance, ensure your important guides are not buried several clicks deep without links.
 A flat, logical architecture with clear navigation menus or breadcrumb trails can improve crawlability and context.
-LLMs “prioritize content based on how it connects” across your site – a page referenced by many other pages on your site may be interpreted as a cornerstone piece worth noting.
+LLMs may treat a page referenced by many other pages on your site as a “cornerstone” resource.

 Page Performance and Accessibility (Crawlability & Access)